-Strategic Focus Action Priority Responsibilty Goal 2 - Equitable Access for All or All The City of Ryde will provide The City of Ryde will provide fair and equitable allocation of sporting facilities and will work closely with the community losely with n the community to provide for their changin to provide for their changing sport and recreation needs.
-The City of Ryde will focus o The City of Ryde will focus on the distribution and accessibility of passive recreation opportunities across the City. nities acro oss the City.
-The City of Ryde provides sport and re ort and recreation facilities for the whole community through a balance between the valance be tween the provision of structured and unstructur unstructured opportunities.
-Ground Allocation and Tenure management Continue to allocate and manage sports grounds in accordance with Council adopted policies.
+: ÷ : Strategic Focus Action Priority Responsibilty Goal 2 - Equitable Access for All or All The City of Ryde will provide fair and to provide for their changing sport an efair and equitable allocation of sporting facilities and will work closely with the community sport and recreation needs. closely witl n the community The City of Ryde will focus o The City of Ryde will focus on the distribution and accessibility of passive recreation opportunities across the City. unities acro oss the City.
+The City of Ryde provides sport and recreation facilities provision of structured and unstructured opportunities The City of Ryde provides sport and recreation facilities for the whole community through a balance between the provision of structured and unstructured opportunities. balance be etween the Ground Allocation and Tenure management Continue to allocate and manage sports grounds in accordance with Council adopted policies.
 Review annually.
 In line with BVR allocate sportsgrounds to associations for training and competition use.
 Ongoing monitoring to ensure equity for clubs.
 Ongoing (High) Operations Permit tenure arrangements over user funded capital improvements in accordance with Councils adopted policy.
 Review annually.
 Ongoing (Medium) Operations Map existing field layouts and link them to Council's GIS and booking systems.
 High Operations Acquire and implement software to provide a user friendly interface for bookings, allocations, payments, wet weather closures etc Medium Operations Develop criteria for assessing the level of commerciality when setting fees for leases/ licences.
 High Operations Work with associations and clubs on the scheduling of high demand sports (netball and soccer) to create additional opportunities to maximise the use of Council's facilities.
-Ongoing (High) Operations Balance between provision and funding for structured and unstructured recreation opportunities Continue to provide adequate funding for unstructured recreation improvements across the City in accordance with the IOSP and the Strategy (Ongoing (Medium) Strategic City S94 Plan and VPA'S Ensure the updated S94 Development Plan includes eligible costed capital items in the Sport & Recreation Strategy and other adopted reports and studies for sport and recreation Ongoing (High) Strategic City Ensure Voluntary Planning Agreements reflect outcomes and recommendations of the Sport & Recreation Strategy and other relevant reports and studies Ongoing (High) Strategic City
+Ongoing (High) Operations Balance between provision and funding for structured and unstructured recreation opportunities Continue to provide adequate funding for unstructured recreation improvements across the City in accordance with the IOSP and the Strategy Ongoing (Medium) Strategic City S94 Plan and VPA'S Ensure the updated S94 Development Plan includes eligible costed capital items in the Sport & Recreation Strategy and other adopted reports and studies for sport and recreation Ongoing (High) Strategic City Ensure Voluntary Planning Agreements reflect outcomes and recommendations of the Sport & Recreation Strategy and other relevant reports and studies Ongoing (High) Strategic City